tylerfunf555/Telegram-Discord-Bot/README.md

 Usage
 -----------------

-1. Click [here](https://github.com/Xeift/Kizmeow-Telegram-Discord-Bot/archive/refs/heads/main.zip) to download zip first.
+## For Windows User

-2. Unzip the file and run CLI.exe.
-If you are familiar with python, you can run CLI.py too.
+1. Go to the [release page](https://github.com/Xeift/Telegram-Discord-Bot/releases) and download CLI.exe.

-3. Before we run CLI.py, we need to obtain below data first:
+2. Double click to run CLI.exe.
+Below are the explanation of the params:

 |       Name                           | Description | Required | Example |
 |--------------------------------------|-------------|----------|---------|